 Concerning internet use, information was provided to young persons about making good use of the internet without exposing themselves to risks, for instance by meeting strangers online and receiving inappropriate requests.
 A firewall was used to shield young internet users from risks.

 To facilitate access to services for persons with disabilities, Macao had issued disability cards to children with disabilities, who accounted for eight per cent of all persons with disabilities.
-The Social Welfare Bureau, the Education Bureau and the police had dealt with 93 cases of child abuse in 2012.
+The Social Welfare Bureau, the Education and Youth Affairs Bureau and the police had dealt with 93 cases of child abuse in 2012.
 Legislation had been put in place better to deal with such cases, and a central registration system had been set up to provide a comprehensive view of data collection so as to strengthen the provision of services.

 The number of orphans in Macao was very small, so there was no special orphanage there.
 There were nine special institutions, where orphans were placed.
 To reduce the impact on children who had special needs so they could receive appropriate care, a plan for foster care had been put together.
 In the institutions where they were placed they were divided into small units which simulated a family environment.

-A total of 433 children in Macao had severe disabilities.
+A total of 433 children in Macao had intellectual disabilities.
 Thanks to an evaluation system, every effort was being made to provide better services to those children.
 A system of subsidies was available to all children with disabilities, including those with milder forms of disability.
 Citizens in Macao could receive several subsidies at the same time.

 Responding to a question about reporting cases of child abuse, assault or domestic violence, a delegate said that Macao had drafted a law to combat domestic violence.
 According to the law, teachers, doctors and other professionals working with children had an obligation to report cases of child abuse as soon as they became aware of them.
 Appropriate assistance was provided to the victims of abuse.